tractr/traxion/README.md

 - Clone the repository on your machine.
 - To install the project dependencies, move in the cloned repository and run `npm i`.
+Note than running `npm i` automatically run the hapify generation (see the generation section).
 - At the root of the repository, you will find a `.env.example` that contains the list of the required environment variables of the project.
 This file should copied to `.env` and completed with the required secrets.
 This file should never be committed as it contains keys that should not be accessible in the repository.
-- Run hapify to generate boilerplate code with `npm run generate` and you're good to go!
+- The project depends on external softwares (a Postgresql database and a RabbitMQ message broker).
+You can run them with docker compose with `docker-compose up -d`.
-- On first installation, you must push the sql schema to the database with `npm run prisma:db:push`
+- On first installation, you must push the sql schema to the database with `npm run prisma:db:push` (see the database section).
-- The database can be seeded with the next script: `npm run prisma:db:seed`
+- The database can be seeded with the next script: `npm run prisma:db:seed` (see the database section).

+## Database

+This project uses prisma ORM (see <https://www.prisma.io/> for the documentation).
+Prisma is an amazing database tool that comes with many features.
+Here are the one you will most commonly need:

+To navigate into the database and play with it, prisma offers a visual interface named prisma studio, which is an equivalent of php-my-admin.
+You can run it with `npm run prisma:studio`.

+Others common operations are:

+- `npm run prisma:db:push` can be used to push the sql schema to the database.
+- `npm run prisma:db:seed` can be used to seed the database.
+- `npm run prisma:db:truncate` can be used to empty the database.
+- `npm run prisma:db:reset` will empty the database and seed it.

 ## Start the project

 To start the project, the next steps are required:

 - Start the database container with `docker-compose up -d`.
-- Start the api with `npm run nx serve api`.
+- Start the api with `nx serve api`.
+- Start the message broker handler application with `nx serve message-broker-handler`.
+- Start the front application with `nx serve pwa`.

 The api will be served on `http://localhost:3000/api` and the generated documentation can be visited at `http://localhost:3000/docs`.
+The front app wil be available at `http:localhost:4200`.

 ## Modelisation and code generation